 Virus variant from South Africa detected in US for 1st time

 COLUMBIA, S.C.
-(AP) — A new coronavirus variant identified in South Africa has been found in the United States for the first time, with two cases diagnosed in South Carolina, state health officials said Thursday.
+(AP) — A new variant of the coronavirus emerged Thursday in the United States, posing yet another public health challenge in a country already losing more than 3,000 people to COVID-19 every day.

+The mutated version of the virus, first identified in South Africa, was found in two cases in South Carolina.
+Public health officials said it’s almost certain that there are more infections that have not been identified yet.
+They are also concerned that this version spreads more easily and that vaccines could be less effective against it.

-The two cases don’t appear to be connected, nor do the people have a history of recent travel, the South Carolina Department of Health and Environmental Control said.
+The two cases were discovered in adults in different regions of the state and do not appear to be connected.
+Neither of the people infected has traveled recently, the South Carolina Department of Health and Environmental Control said Thursday.

 “That’s frightening,” because it means there could be more undetected cases within the state, said Dr. Krutika Kuppalli, an infectious diseases physician at the Medical University of South Carolina in Charleston.
 “It’s probably more widespread.”

-The arrival of this variant now surging in other countries shows that “the fight against this deadly virus is far from over,” Dr. Brannon Traxler, DHEC Interim Public Health Director, said in a statement.
+The arrival of the variant shows that “the fight against this deadly virus is far from over,” Dr. Brannon Traxler, South Carolina’s interim public health director, said in a statement.
 “While more COVID-19 vaccines are on the way, supplies are still limited.
 Every one of us must recommit to the fight by recognizing that we are all on the front lines now.
 We are all in this together.”

-The two people infected with this variant are adults; one is from South Carolina’s Lowcountry and the other from the Pee Dee region, the state said, while withholding other information to protect their privacy.

-Viruses are constantly mutating, with coronavirus variants circulating around the globe, but scientists are primarily concerned with the emergence of three of them.
-Other variants first reported in the United Kingdom and Brazil were previously confirmed in the U.S. Researchers believe these three variants may spread more easily, and predicted it was only a matter of time before they appeared here.
+Viruses constantly mutate, and coronavirus variants are circulating around the globe, but scientists are primarily concerned with the emergence of three that researchers believe may spread more easily.
+Other variants first reported in the United Kingdom and Brazil were previously confirmed in the U.S.

+As the variants bring a potential for greater infection risks in the U.S., pandemic-weary lawmakers in several states are pushing back against mask mandates, business closures and other protective restrictions ordered by governors.

+States including Arizona, Michigan, Ohio, Maryland, Kentucky and Indiana are weighing proposals to limit their governors’ abilities to impose emergency restrictions.
+The Wisconsin Legislature was expected to vote on repealing the governor’s mask mandate.
+Pennsylvania lawmakers are considering a constitutional amendment to strip the governor of many of his emergency powers.

+South Carolina Gov. Henry McMaster, a Republican, loosened most of the state’s remaining pandemic restrictions in the fall.
+Spokesman Brian Symmes said McMaster does not plan to order new restrictions based on the discovery of the variant.

+“This is important information for South Carolinians to have,” McMaster said in a tweet, “but it isn’t a reason for panic.”

-Also, scientists last week reported preliminary but troubling signs that some of the recent mutations may modestly curb the effectiveness of two current vaccines, although they stressed that the shots still protect against the disease.
-And there are signs that some of the new mutations may undermine tests for the virus and reduce the effectiveness of certain treatments.
+Scientists last week reported preliminary signs that some of the recent mutations may modestly curb the effectiveness of two vaccines, although they stressed that the shots still protect against the disease.
+There are also signs that some of the new mutations may undermine tests for the virus and reduce the effectiveness of certain treatments.

-The coronavirus has already sickened millions and killed more than 400,000 people in the United States.
+The coronavirus has already sickened millions and killed roughly 430,000 people in the United States.

+While the rollout of vaccines has been slow, President Joe Biden has pledged to deliver 100 million injections in his first 100 days in office — and suggested it’s possible the U.S. could reach 1.5 million shots a day.

-While some European countries do extensive genetic testing to detect these variants, the U.S. has done very little of this detective work.
-But scientists have been been quickly trying to do more, and they’re spotting these apparently more contagious variants as they do.
+While some European countries do extensive genetic testing to detect these variants, the U.S. has done little of this detective work.
+But scientists have been been quickly trying to do more, which has revealed the more contagious variants.

 The first U.S. case of the variant found in Brazil was announced earlier this week by health officials in Minnesota.
 It was a person who recently traveled to that South American nation.
 That version of the virus has popped up in more than a half-dozen countries.

 The variant first found in South Africa was detected in October.
-It since then has been found in at least 30 other countries.
+Since then, it has been found in at least 30 other countries.

 Some tests suggest the South African and Brazilian variants may be less susceptible to antibody drugs or antibody-rich blood from COVID-19 survivors, both of which help people fight off the virus.